Harbour Heritage Centre

 In the Harbour Heritage Centre, we provide visitors with unique waterfront experiences through our displays, legends, stories, slideshows and activities.
-Our purpose is to develop an understanding of our heritage and culture, build community spirit and ensure our Harbour is kept alive for future generations.
+Our purpose is to develop an understanding of our heritage and culture, build community spirit and ensure that our harbour is kept alive for future generations.

 After experiencing the Harbour Heritage Centre, wander along the walkway to the Waterfront Art Gallery, located upstairs at the north end of the building.

 The ‘Long Wharf’ is central to the founding of Ladysmith as a community.
 In 1896, coal had been discovered at Extension, just south of Nanaimo.
 James Dunsmuir decided to build a town here where the coal could be delivered by rail, loaded onto ships and taken to world markets.
 ‘Long Wharf’ was built here in 1898-99.
 The first ship departed with its coal cargo in December 1899.
 The wharf remained in operation until 1931 when the Extension mine closed.